Ink-Song/DicePal/README.md

 Currently, the program is only tested on Windows.
 This program requires an installation of the Java Runtime Environment.

 To install the program, download the Jar file from the releases page.
 Pick a folder to store the file.
 In order to run the program from the command line you'll need to add the projects folder to the path, and create a batch file that executes the jar.
-I'm not really qualified to explain this, but there shoul dbe useful resources on google that can help.
+I'm not really qualified to explain this, but there should be useful resources on google that can help.

 ## Roadmap